 With that, let’s get started.

-2. Consolidate your errand running.
 Not only will this save you a significant amount of gas, but I always spend more at the grocery store when I splinter my trips throughout the week versus making one big stop.
 Do everything all at once and reduce your temptation to spend.

 Seriously.
 I don’t know who taught me that, but it’s infuriatingly true.
 Especially when I was pregnant.
-Little Debbie had a reserved spot in my pantry for nine months.
+I ate everything I saw and it cost a fortune!

 Recommended Reading: How I Saved 91% On My Most Recent Amazon Purchase

-9. Sell your stuff on Facebook garage sales.
 Do you have some stuff to sell but can’t or don’t want to have a physical garage sale?
 Head to Facebook and use Market Place to get rid of items quickly.
-You can also look at buy sell swap or garage/yard sale groups in your area and dive in.
+You can also look at buy sell swap or garage/yard sale groups in your area too.

-12. Start saving automatically.
 We save for a debt-free Christmas each year without lifting a finger.
-That’s because a set dollar amount automatically moves from our checking to Christmas savings account every payday.
+That’s because a set dollar amount automatically moves from our checking to the Christmas savings account every payday.
 All year long.
 You can set this up via online banking or by checking with your financial institution.